-If you know it’s going to be ridiculously hot, rainy or snowy, and you want to keep your hair looking and feeling fabulous, protect it with a headscarf, hat or bandana.
+If you know it’s going to be ridiculously hot, rainy or snowy, and you want to keep your hair looking and feeling fresh, protect it with a durag, hat or bandana.

 6. Consider Using Protective Styles

-Like you, your hair needs a break.
-If you’ve been rocking a cool style for a few months and not given your hair a rest — and by rest we mean using a protective style.
+Just like you, your hair needs a break.
+If you’ve been sporting a cool style for a few months and not given your hair a rest — and by rest we mean using a protective style.